15-Gorilla Groups you can Trek-14 in Bwindi Forest-1 in Mgahinga Gorilla Park

 The 13 Habituated Gorilla Groups that can be trekked in Uganda translate into 104 Gorilla Permits in Uganda per day – Add to that the two groups that can be visited on the Gorilla Habituation Experience and you have 15 Groups open for Trekking with a grand total of 112 permits.
 With Gorilla Habituation Experience Groups there are only 4 Visitors per group allowed.
 Rwanda has 80 permits per day.

 Habituated Gorilla Groups are used to human beings, a process that is about two years and longer.
-During that time the gorillas become used to Human Presence and simply go about their daily business while you are visiting them.
+During that time the gorillas become used to the Presence Humans and go about their daily business while you are visiting them.

 Picking the Habituated Group that you want to Trek:

 The Mubare Gorilla Family was the first habituated gorilla group in 1998.
-Originally there were 12 family member and when the leader, the silverback Ruhondeza died it left only 5 family members.
+Originally there were 12 family members and when the leader, the silverback Ruhondeza died it left only 5 family members.